dvogt23/blog/content/post/2018-01-22-wildfly-dll-as-extension.md

 }
 ```
-Create a jar file of this project and import it to your maven repository optionaly:
+Create a jar file of this project and import it to your maven repository optionally:
 ```bash
 mvn install:install-file -Dfile=nativelib-1.0-SNAPSHOT.jar -DgroupId=com.mygroup -DartifactId=nativelib -Dversion=1 -Dpackaging=jar
 ```